diana-hui-yang/cohesity-scripts/sbt/README.md

 You can also copy the content of sbt-download.bash script directly on your unix server

 ## Download SBT library
 SBT library needs to be downloaded from Cohesity support site.
 Here is the link http://downloads.cohesity.com/oracle_sbt/RPC-Library/6.4.1-and-above/libsbt_6_and_7_linux-x86_64.so.
-When you click it first, it
+When you click it first, it may ask you to login.
+Once you login, click this link again.
+It will download the library to your computer.